 I wrote about how it compares with the Schmidt-Cassegrain (SCT) in my article comparing the Orion and Celestron Cassegrain Telescopes.

 How catadioptrics compare in price

 One downside of catadioptric telescopes is their higher cost compared to other types of telescopes for viewing planets and the like.
-They are more expensive than a Dobsonian, which is recommended for beginners, for example

 The three main catadioptric telescope types, Schmidt-Cassegrain, Maksutov-Cassegrain, and Ritchey-Chrétien, can vary in price range depending on the brand, size, and features.